 In the North

-The bungalows have a distinct cabin feel and Gheralta Lodge is another great base for exploring the Tigrayan rock churches.
+The bungalows have a distinct cabin feel, and Gheralta Lodge is another great base for exploring the Tigrayan rock churches in the Gheralta Mountains.

 It wouldn’t be Ethiopia without exceptional views, and Mezena’s terraces offer these in spades.